API Conformance Scan

 This applies to Scan v2 only.

 Happy path requests, as their name implies, are the cases where everything goes well, which in most cases is how things should go.
-But sometimes you might want to test the implementation for HTTP response status codes for errors (such as 4XX
+But sometimes you might want to test the implementation for HTTP response status codes for errors (usually 4XX

 ).
 Because the happy path requests consider these response codes as unsuccessful, they cannot provide the baseline for how the received response for error codes should look like.
 This is where unhappy path requests come into play.